jseiden/coderbyte-javascript/README.md

 # coderbyte-javascript
-my solutions to Coderbyte challenges
+Here are my solutions to Coderbyte challenges in Javascript